A toast for Green Fairy!

-Sometimes one idea leads to another, plans change along the way, pieces of the puzzle seem to be missing – yet in the end it all comes together like magic.
+Oftentimes one idea leads to another, plans change along the way, some pieces of the puzzle seem to be missing – yet in the end it all comes together like magic.
 That’s exactly what happened with this Steam bass.

 When Tuomas Timonen decided to order a bass from me in green color, his original idea was to build the bass theme around a gorilla figure (artwork by Pasi Mäkelä) that is featured on ‘Läski‘ – a psychedelic/performance/alternative project Tuomas plays in – posters and album covers.
-Sounded very cool!
+Sounded… interesting!

 After a month or so Tuomas however realized that the gorilla theme didn’t really kick in the way he was originally hoping for.
 He mentioned to me that maybe the theme could be something related to the name of the color.
 Absinthe – the spirit favored by the bohemian culture of the 19th century France and often portrayed as a dangerous psychoactive drug – is commonly referred ‘La Fée Verte’, the ‘Green Fairy’.